awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 In this step, you use the DELIMITER and DATEFORMAT options to load the DWDATE table\.

-When loading DATE and TIMESTAMP columns, COPY expects the default format, which is YYYY\-MM\-DD for dates and YYYY\-MM\-DD HH:MI:SS for time stamps\.
+When loading DATE and TIMESTAMP columns, COPY expects the default format, which is YYYY\-MM\-DD for dates and YYYY\-MM\-DD HH:MI:SS for timestamps\.
 If the load data does not use a default format, you can use DATEFORMAT and TIMEFORMAT to specify the format\.

 The following excerpt shows date formats in the DWDATE table\.
 Notice that the date formats in column two are inconsistent\.